 Heatmap software allows you to discover the most popular areas on your website, which allows you to strategically place partner tools on those areas to drive maximum reward.
 With the Travelpayouts partnership platform, you can use various tools, from links, widgets, and banners to more advanced solutions like White Label and API.
 All partner tools in Travelpayouts are simple, native, and help drive conversions.

 In addition, simple and easy-to-read reports will help you evaluate the effectiveness of each tool in your projects.
 With their help and the help of heatmaps, you can experiment with the placement of partner tools on your pages.
-Join Travelpayouts now to gain access to technology solutions for travel content monetization.
+Join Travelpayouts now to gain access to technology solutions for travel content monetization and over 100 travel affiliate programs.

 Join the Travelpayouts Partnership Platform